Mission Statement for Findley's Driving School of Nuneaton

 As a professional driving instructor and all round human being I recognise that I have a greater responsibility than the attraction and retention of clients.

 I will help you to develop a skill set that will endure for the remainder of your life.
 It is important that this is done properly.
-The following statements of intent should help to quantify this.
+The following ethical statements of intent should help to qualify this.

 The provision of driving instruction: